Imran4424/Machine-Learning/README.md

 - Machine learning has not understanding of the world
 - Machine learning is not study of neuro science

-# Essential mathematics for ML and AI
+### Essential mathematics for ML and AI

+The important mathematics for machine learning and AI are

+- Linear Algebra
+- Multivariative Calculus
+- Probability Theory
+- Statistics

 # Supervised Learning